schldwcht/nos.nl-news-in-pictures/README.md

 The image filename is set to the original description that came with the photo via the API.
 This way it's easy to browse through the image library and see instantly what it is about.

 ## Minimal requirements
-* A system running PHP version 7.2+ and your system should be able of running a cron job.
+* A system running PHP version 7.2+
-* Storage for the photos, about 10Mb per day.
+* Storage for the photos, about 10Mb per day
-* Optional: A picture frame device.
+* Optional: A picture frame device with a slideshow function

 ## Known limitations
 * Only the most interesting photos of the day are provided via the NOS API, no historical data is available.
 It takes time to build a historical archive yourselve.